EU decision on natural gas could threaten climate progress

 “They need the supplies but they want to avoid lock-in,” Friedmann said.
 “That’s reasonable.”

 There are also efforts to get more pipeline gas from neighbors.
-Europe has been pleading with Norway, which delivers 20 to 25% of Europe’s gas, as well as Qatar and Algeria, to provide more natural gas.
+The European Union has been pleading with Norway, which delivers 20 to 25% of Europe’s gas, as well as Qatar and Algeria, to provide more natural gas.

 The need for natural gas extends beyond providing electricity and heating homes.
 It’s also essential as a feedstock for fertilizer and in producing steel and concrete, Friedmann said.
 Those are needs that renewable energy can’t fulfill today.